insertokername/custom-authlib/docs/community/funding.rst

 Funding Goal: $9000/month
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In Authlib v3.0, we will add built-in support for SAML.
+In insertokname-authlib v3.0, we will add built-in support for SAML.

 * :bdg-warning:`todo` SAML 2.0 implementation
 * :bdg-warning:`todo` RFC7522 (SAML) 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants